 Many Australian Native animals call Kennett River Holiday Park home.
 There is a significant population of Koalas in and around the park at Kennett River.
 With Koalas spending most the day sleeping, evening is the best time to see them.
 Throughout the quieter times of the year we often have Wallabies come down from the National Park to feed on the grassy sites.
-Birds are abundant in Kennett River, the King Parrots, Rosellas, Kookaburras and Ducks are tame enough to hand feed.
+Kennett River is a bird lovers paradise with King Parrots, Rosellas, Fairy Wrens, Kookaburras and Ducks are just a few types you will find.
 For something different visit Grey River Road Picnic Area after dark to view the colony of Glow Worms.

 There are many Waterfalls within close proximity to Kennett River Holiday Park.
 Please ask our friendly staff for more information.

 Kennett River Walk - At the Wetlands near the bridge, follow the river upstream.
 Distance: 2km return.

 Kennett River Koala Walk - Start at the Kenentt River roundabout, walk up Grey River Road looking for Koalas.